 “That idea requires a joint,” as Robby pulls out a special from behind his ear.
 Tom shakes his head, then expertly negotiates the Robby hole.

 Jay arranges another sound check with the added amps.
 A limo picks up the five of us musicians and we drive out the Key Biscayne Causeway.
 A boat takes us to the stage.
 Spec’s Music has gone all out with true Marshall Stacks for each guitarist, including Tom.
 Wireless mics are a new thing.
 We have to be hooked up with bulky transmitters strapped to our lower backs.
 Since our show attire is the normal low-cut frayed jeans and unbuttoned long sleeve shirts, the wireless equipment makes us look like robots.
 It’s worth it to be able to move around the stage without a trailing cord.
 Our guitars are still tied to the amps.
 It takes some time to be hooked up and get used to the new sound system.
 The stacked amps put out an incredibly loud sound.
 We are given individual monitors so we can hear ourselves over the amped sound.
 I hate the monitors as they only work when I stand right in front of them.
 I figure I am not going to listen to myself.
 If I screw up, who cares anyway?
 We finally are hooked up and able to run through a couple of songs.
 All the wattage is overwhelming.
 This is not the sound we play at small clubs and parties.
 We play Dixie, and the sound guy is pumping his fist and singing along.
-It’s a good sign for tonight.
+It is a good sign for tonight.

 By the time we get back to Michael’s, the Jacettes are there, looking especially sharp.
 We go over the backup vocals on Tom’s ‘Born a Rebel.’
 Tom likes to repeat the ‘hey, hey, hey’ line and has the girls echoing him.
 The excitement is building.
 I tell Iggy he is in charge of the boat people plus waving the Confederate battle flag.
 Dickie has arrived with his Whaler.
 I introduce him to the Out-Crowd kids.
 He proceeds to inform them that he is the Captain.
 He has a list of do’s and don’t’s to follow.
 They totally tune him out.
 Robby grabs him and proceeds to get him high for the first time in his life.
 He is soon a blithering idiot.
 He totally fits in.
 Max runs around, trying to score a second-hand high.
 Weed is in the air.
-I keep Jack under tight control, figuring he can wait until we’re going on stage, to be at the peak of his testosterone high.
+I keep Jack under tight control, figuring he can wait until we go on stage, to be at the peak of his testosterone high.
 ‘Sus and his brothers arrive in the smallest boat I can imagine.
-They even bring their 10 year little brother whom they call Chewbaca or something.
+They even bring their 10 year little brother whom they call Chewbaca or something similar.
 Stu, John and Mike Jr. pile in with them.
 There is only a couple of inches between the gunwale and the water.
 I tell Iggy to keep Dickie’s boat next to Sus’s as they motor out to the Hydroplane Stadium.
 There are seven in the swim team boat and seven in the Whaler (Dickie, Iggy, Dave, Jazz, Debbie, Grant & Clyde plus Max).
-They take off just as we’re loading into the two limos.
+They take off just as we are loading into the two limos.
 They really look like Asian Boat People in their overloaded fishing craft.

 We arrive at the staging area which is a whirlwind of activity.
 We enter the band tent, face to face with Ronnie Van Zant and Lynyrd Skynyrd.